-I don’t mean they outwardly proclaim they don’t want to be agile.
-No one would be foolish enough to do that.
-And who doesn’t want better software, faster anyhow?
+I don’t mean they outwardly proclaim they don’t want to be agile, no one would be foolish enough to do that.
+Who doesn’t want better software, faster anyhow?

 “How long until the first version is complete?
-Marketing need to confirm a firm date for the campaign”
+Marketing needs to confirm a firm date for the campaign”

-“Here are the high-fidelity pixel-perfect designs for web and mobile user journeys for the development teams to implement”
+“Here are the high-fidelity pixel-perfect designs for web and mobile user journeys for the development team to implement”

 “We will have to let another of our local teams go because we get a more cost-effective solution from our offshore IT supplier”

-The agile coach may shake their head, throw their hands up and say they ‘can’t help a client who won’t help themselves’.
-However, that response would be ignorant of the pressures of business and the complexity of large enterprise organisations.
+The agile coach may shake their head, throw up their hands and say they ‘can’t help a client who won’t help themselves’.
+However, that response would be ignorant of the pressures of business and the complexity of large organisations.

 Winning business, developing products, responding to industry demands, keeping up with competitors, technology obsolescence, regulatory requirements, managing staff and suppliers, cost control, maintaining quality, and satisfying shareholders.
 Distributed across different counties and regions, headed up by various directors and managers.